AX1ao/TSP_2OPT_Parallelism/README.md

 - This method should be further optimized in order to get a competitive result compared to the sequential version

 ### ✅ Optimized Version1 of Multi-2opt
-- This version try to reduce unnecessary total distance computations, instead of get the total distance after swap 2 edges, this version used a temporary vector to store all the edges that may gain potential improvement after applying swap operation
+- This version tries to reduce unnecessary total distance computations.
+Instead of getting the total distance after swapping 2 edges, this version uses a temporary vector to store all the edges that may gain potential improvement after applying the swap operation
-- From the can_modify vector, the code performs a greedy multi-edge swap, selecting non-overlapping pairs of edges to apply swap operation in each round.
+- From the can_modify vector, the code performs a greedy multi-edge swap, selecting non-overlapping pairs of edges to apply the swap operation in each round.
 This may help each route gain more improvement to decrease the total while loop.
-- Instead fixing a repeated_time variable to get the local minimum, we do this in a dynamic way with a while loop
+- Instead of fixing a repeated_time variable to get the local minimum, we dynamically do this with a while loop

+### ✅ Optimized Version2 of Multi-2opt
+- The key bottleneck of the previous optimization of multithread 2-opt is that we randomize the initial route which may cause applying the local optimization method to fall into a worse local solution as the number of cities increases
+- This version instead constructs several routes for half the threads to have the potential ability to jump out of the bad solution in case the shuffled routes are pretty bad
+- With the help of the build-in random function, half of the threads will call the get_initial_route with the randomized start city to avoid returning the same route so that half of the threads will do redundant things

 ---